vatpac-technology/sops/docs/events/index.md

   title: Overview
 ---

-Contains event-specific instructions for various Events on the VATPAC Calendar.
+Contains event-specific instructions for various events on the VATPAC Calendar.